01 – Project Overview

 Nov 2019 – Feb 2020

-Near the end of 2019, I was hired on as the sole in-house designer for a new satellite project to Crystal Bridges Museum of American Art.
-Called the Momentary, this contemporary art space transformed a decommissioned 63,000-square-foot cheese factory into a multidisciplinary space for visual and performing arts, culinary experiences, festivals, and artists-in-residence.
-As part of this adaptive reuse project, I worked closely with team members at Wheeler Kearns Architects based out of Chicago.
+Near the end of 2019, I was hired on as the sole in-house designer for the Momentary, a new satellite project affiliated with Crystal Bridges Museum of American Art.
+This role involved converting a decommissioned 63,000-square-foot cheese factory into a dynamic contemporary art space, offering a wide range of visual and performing arts, culinary experiences, festivals, and artist residencies.
+Throughout this adaptive reuse project, I collaborated closely with the talented team at Wheeler Kearns Architects, based in Chicago.

 As a new visitor to the Momentary, I need to enjoy finding my way around and easily discover what this new space has to offer, so that I have an incentive to return.